-- (a) with the permission of the head of the public authority or on application for a warrant under subsection (4), enter and inspect any premises occupied by a public authority for the purposes of an audit or enquiry; - (b) require the production of any document or record relevant to the enquiry that is in the custody or control of a public authority. - (2) The Commissioner shall not retain any information obtained from an audit or enquiry under subsection (1) beyond the period for which it is required. - (3) The Commissioner may exercise his powers under this section with respect to Parliament, a Joint Select Committee of Parliament or a committee of either House of Parliament, the Cabinet, the Court of Appeal, the High Court, the Industrial Court, the Tax Appeal Board or any court of summary jurisdiction, the Tobago House of Assembly, the Executive Council of the Tobago House of Assembly only with the consent of the Speaker of the House or the President of the Senate, the Head of the Cabinet, the Chief Justice, the Presiding Officer or the Head of the Executive Council, as the case may be. - (4) Where the head of a public authority refuses to- - (a) allow the Data Commissioner or any person acting for or under him to enter and inspect premises under subsection (1)(a), the Data Commissioner shall, where he believes that such entry is necessary, apply to a Magistrate for a warrant to so enter and inspect; or

-- (b) produce a document or record under subsection (1)(b), the Data Commissioner shall, where he believes the request to be reasonable, apply to the Court for an Order requiring the public authority to produce such documents. - (5) Subsection (4) shall not apply to any authority referred to in subsection (3).
+- (c) seize and detain relevant documents on obtaining a warrant under subsection (4). - (2) The Commissioner shall not retain any information obtained from an audit or enquiry under subsection (1) beyond the period for which it is required. - (3) The Commissioner may exercise his powers under this section with respect to Parliament, a Joint Select Committee of Parliament or a committee of either House of Parliament, the Cabinet, the Court of Appeal, the High Court, the Industrial Court, the Tax Appeal Board or any court of summary jurisdiction, the Tobago House of Assembly, the Executive Council of the Tobago House of Assembly only with the consent of the Speaker of the House of Representatives or the President of the Senate, the Head of the Cabinet, the Chief Justice, the Presiding Officer or the Head of the Executive Council, as the case may be. - (4) Where the Head of a Public Body refuses to- - (a) allow the Information Commissioner or any person acting for or under him to enter and inspect premises under subsection (1)(a), the Information Commissioner shall, where he believes that such entry is necessary, apply to a Magistrate for a warrant to so enter, seize and inspect; or - (b) produce a document or record under subsection (1)(b), the Information Commissioner shall, where he believes the request to be reasonable, apply to the Court for an Order requiring the public body to produce such documents. - (5) Subsection (4) shall not apply to any public body referred to in subsection (3).

-Power of Commissioner to conduct an audit or enquiry pursuant to Part IV
+Power of Commissioner to conduct audit or enquiry pursuant to Part IV

-- 21. (1) Where the Commissioner is conducting an audit or enquiry into the compliance practices of a person subject to the provisions of an enforceable code of conduct pursuant to Part IV of this Act, the Commissioner may, pursuant to the authority provided under subsection (2) by- - (a) an Order of the Court, require the production of any document or record that is in the custody or control of a person subject to an enforceable code of conduct; or - (b) a warrant, enter and inspect any premises occupied by a person subject to an enforceable code of conduct for the purposes of an audit or enquiry. - (2) Where a private enterprise refuses to allow the Data Commissioner or any person acting for or under him to enter and inspect premises under subsection (1)(a), the Data Commissioner may apply to a Magistrate for a warrant to so enter and inspect. - (3) Where a private enterprise refuses to produce a document or record under subsection (1)(b), the Data Commissioner may apply to the Court for an Order requiring the public authority to produce such documents. - (4) The Commissioner shall not retain any information obtained from an audit or enquiry under subsection (1) beyond the period for which it is required.
+- 21. (1) Where the Commissioner is conducting an audit or enquiry into the compliance practices of a person subject to the provisions of an enforceable code of conduct pursuant to Part IV of this Act, the Commissioner may, pursuant to the authority provided under subsection (2) by- - (a) an Order of the Court, require the production of any document or record that is in the custody or control of a person subject to an enforceable code of conduct; or - (b) a warrant, enter and inspect any premises occupied by a person subject to an enforceable code of conduct for the purposes of an audit or enquiry. - (2) Where a private enterprise refuses to allow the Commissioner or any person acting for or under him to enter and inspect premises under subsection (1)(a), the Commissioner may apply to a Magistrate for a warrant to so enter and inspect. - (3) Where a private enterprise refuses to produce a document or record under subsection (1)(b), the Commissioner may apply to the Court for an Order requiring the private enterprise to produce such documents. - (4) The Commissioner shall not retain any information obtained from an audit or enquiry under subsection (1) beyond the period for which it is required.